FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 (Amendment) Regulations (S.I.363 of 2015), which amends the Local Government (Financial

-and Audit Procedures) Regulations 2014 by providing that the Meeting at which--- 22
+and Audit Procedures) Regulations 2014 by providing that the Meeting at which
+---
+22

 Municipal/Metropolitan Members consider the draft budgetary plan must conclude no later